-How Insurance Companies in Idaho Come Up With Premiums
+How Do Insurance Companies in Idaho Come Up with Premiums?

 At the doctor, you get an x-ray to see what’s going on in your body.
 Auto insurance is similar, but instead of using a machine, companies use a bunch of variables to calculate risk to see what kind of driver you are likely to be.
 Here are a few of the more common variables companies use to calculate your premiums and assess risk: